Ruppyio/eslint-configs/packages/eslint-config-ruppy-react/README.md

 syntax with **assumption you have polyfill for ESNext** syntax.
 It enforce linting for react and JSX.

+### `ruppy-react/ts`

+This is the extension configs for typescript.
+This disable some rules not needed for TS (like props validation).

 ## Usage

 - The easiest way to add this configs into project is running this commands in your root project: